rclmenezes/Mebro/README.md

 Mebro
 =====

-This is code from an experiment on distributed computing on the web browser.
+An experiment on distributed computing on the web browser.